MinkyoungP/core-relief-marketing-ops-case/docs/03_contribution-analysis.md

 Contribution Margin = Revenue - Variable Cost - Marketing Cost

-SQL was used to aggregate and calculate these metrics across segments.
+SQL was used to group the data and calculate these metrics across segments.

 ---

 ## 4. Key Findings
-- Segments that appeared strong in terms of revenue were not always the most profitable once costs were taken into account.
+- Some segments that looked strong in terms of revenue weren’t as profitable once costs were included.
-- Some segments generated high revenue but showed lower contribution margins due to higher acquisition costs.
+- A few segments generated high revenue but had lower contribution margins due to higher acquisition costs.
-- On the other hand, certain segments generated less revenue but were more efficient, with stronger contribution margins.
+- On the other hand, some lower-revenue segments turned out to be more efficient and had stronger margins.
-- Overall, there was a clear gap between revenue contribution and actual profit contribution across segments.
+- Overall, revenue contribution and profit contribution didn’t really line up across segments.

 ---

 ## 5. Business Implications
-These findings suggest that relying on revenue alone can lead to inefficient budget allocation.
+What this showed is that looking at revenue alone can be misleading when making budget decisions.

-From a Marketing Operations perspective:
+From a Marketing Ops perspective:

-- Budget decisions should be based on contribution margin, not just top-line revenue.
+- Budget shouldn’t be allocated based only on revenue.
-- High-margin segments may be more valuable in the long term, even if their revenue contribution is smaller.
+- Some smaller segments might actually be more valuable if they are more efficient.
-- Marketing performance should be evaluated with efficiency metrics such as contribution margin and CPA.
+- It makes more sense to evaluate performance using metrics like contribution margin and CPA.

-Overall, this highlights the importance of balancing growth and profitability when making budget allocation decisions.
+In the end, this analysis highlights the need to balance growth and efficiency, rather than focusing on just one.